 Your InConus Training can last anywhere from three to forty weeks, depending on your mission.
 Some missions report directly from ECRC and do not go through NIACT.
-This link contains Navy IA specific information, including guidance, rules and procedures for the Army training sites where you will receive basic combat skills training.
+This link contains Navy IA specific information, including guidance, rules and procedures for the Army Training site were you will receive basic combat skills training.

 3. Boots on Ground : Points of contact for your deployment locations can be found near the bottom of your TEMADD/MOB orders.
 Expeditionary Combat Readiness Center Forward Central (ECRC FWD CENT)/ Commander, Task Group Five Six Point Six (CTG 56.6) support the IA Sailor with access to their Navy operational chain of command when deployed in the COMUSCENTCOM theatre under tactical control of the Commander on the ground.
 If they are not available, contact the ECRC Help Desk for assistance.
 Information about some of the countries you will be stationed in can be found by contacting ECRC HQ AOs.
 The list of countries (and in some cases, actual facilities) is not all-inclusive.
 If your deployment locations are not listed here, please contact the ECRC Help Desk to be put in contact with a representative from your parent command.